aramis-lab/clinicadl/docs/Predict.md

       Default will reuse the same label as in the training task.
     - `--overwrite` (bool) is a flag allowing to overwrite a data group to redefine it.
 All results obtained for this data group will be erased.
+    - `--skip_leak_check` (bool) is a flag allowing to skip the data leakage check if you don't have the TSV file from the training.
+This is not a good practice but sometimes, data can't be shared so this check can't be done.

 ## Outputs